Implications of the Milky Way travel velocity for dynamical mass estimates of the Local Group: Discussion

 There is reason to believe that the recently measured MW disk travel velocity could be a lower bound on the true value, which could be up to a factor of $\sim$2--3 higher than the currently measured value.
 Using an idealized simulation of an equilibrium dark matter halo that has a recent merger with an LMC-like halo, \cite{Garavito-Camargo2021b} showed that stellar halo tracers at different distances from the MW disk center may result in different measured travel velocities.
-While this simulation does not span previous mergers in the MW's history, it gives a good first order approximation of what we may expect to observe.
+While this simulation does not span previous mergers in the MW's history, it gives a good first-order approximation of what we may expect to observe.
 At fixed apex direction, a larger travel velocity would correspond to a lower inferred LG mass.
-Figure~\ref{fig:mvsv} shows the effect of increasing the measured travel velocity magnitude and its impact on the inferred mass of the Local Group for each of the datasets used in this work (see Section~\ref{sec:datasets}).
+Figure~\ref{fig:mvsv} shows the effect of increasing the measured travel velocity magnitude up to these predicted values and the impact on the inferred mass of the LG for each of the data sets used in this work (see Section~\ref{sec:data sets}).
 The vertical lines in this figure show the LMC-induced travel velocities that are predicted for three tracer distances in simulations from ~\cite{Garavito-Camargo2021b}.
-Thus, future measurements of the travel velocity of the disk that use tracers at larger distance around the MW stellar halo will likely lead to a lower inferred Local Group mass.
+Thus, future measurements of the travel velocity of the disk that use tracers at larger distance around the MW stellar halo will likely lead to a lower inferred LG mass.
+We note again that the value of the eccentricity is derived assuming a matter-only universe (i.e., we neglect other cosmological effects in the orbit computation, as discussed above).